-Diving Flores and Banda, natural migratory paths of pelagics and marine mammals
+Diving Flores and Banda -Maumere-Ambon-, natural migratory paths of pelagics and marine mammals

 This journey cruises through a wide range of geological landscapes and formations of Indonesia, from volcanic islands to limestone pinnacles developed from ancient coral reefs.
 As we cruise along the natural migratory paths and playgrounds of marine mammals such as whales and dolphins, this trip is guaranteed to provide amazing diversity and beauty both above and below the water.
 Flores and Banda Sea are blessed with some of the finest diving in the country.
 Politically the islands of Alor and Flores belong to Nusa Tenggara region, physically instead to the Banda Sea Plate, as well as the Banda Islands.

 This harbour offers some of the most amazing and diverse dive locations in the world.
 Under the pier we can find razor fish, different species of pipefish, seahorse, frogfish, scorpion fish a wealth of colourful nudibranchs plus schools of barracuda and batfish.
 This area provides the perfect setting to start or end your memorable journey.

 Kawula and Pantar

 Whereas Kavula offers crystal blue water diving and spectacular overgrown drop-offs, the island of Pantar shows its best side for the night dive.
 In between the dives there is the opportunity to visit a local village.